Police In Sweden Are Targeted By 100 Masked Migrant Youths! | John Hawkins' Right Wing News

 The riot is said to have viciously intensified after various youths tried to set a tire on fire in the street and a security guard stepped in to put out the fire.
 Bad move on his part, as the guard was then assaulted by the youths who threw stones at him.

-Peter Asp is the communications officer for the City of Trollhattan, and claimed that the riots were “power struggle for territory in the district” among contending gangs.
-He claimed that the young men smashing and damaginf property were Somali migrants.
+Peter Asp is the communications officer for the City of Trollhattan and claimed that the riots were “power struggle for territory in the district” among contending gangs.
+He claimed that the young men smashing and damaging property were Somali migrants.

 101 Things All Young Adults Should Know